 Thus, we should volunteer with organizations which help unmarried pregnant women, or poor women who cannot afford appropriate pre-natal care.
 People have opened their homes to women who have chosen to bear a child rather than choose abortion, and there are many people eager to adopt such children.

 And perhaps most importantly, we must set a proper example.
 All the facts, science, and stellar reasoning in the world won’t persuade someone as much as the example of a Christian who manifests a genuine and compassionate respect for life.
-The ways in which we choose to do that will vary from person to person–but as Orthodox Christians it is our calling not only to oppose the use of abortion, but to manifest a profound love of, and gratitude for, God’s gift of life.
+The ways in which we choose to do that will vary from person to person.
+But as Orthodox Christians, it is our calling not only to oppose society’s view on abortion, but to manifest a profound love of, and gratitude for, God’s gift of life.